-On behalf of the Board of Directors, we are pleased to invite you to Great-West Lifeco's annual meeting on May 10, 2023.
+On behalf of the Board of Directors, we are pleased to invite you to Great-West Lifeco's annual meeting on May 2, 2024.

-The annual meeting is an important opportunity to participate in the governance of your company, including casting your vote on the matters brought before the meeting.
-We hope you will join us to hear about Great-West Lifeco's achievements in 2022 and the outlook for the coming year.
+The annual meeting is an important opportunity to participate in the governance of your company, including casting your vote on relevant issues presented at the meeting.
+We hope you will join us to hear about Great-West Lifeco's achievements in 2023, and our outlook for the coming year.

-We encourage you to read this Management Proxy Circular, which sets out the business of the meeting, how to attend, our approach to executive compensation, and our corporate governance practices.
-You can find more information in our 2022 Annual Report, which lays out our financial performance, on Great-West Lifeco's website.
+Prior to voting, we encourage you to read this Management Proxy Circular, which outlines the agenda of the meeting, how to attend, our approach to executive compensation and our corporate governance practices.
+For more information, including detailed financial performance, please read our 2023 Annual Report on Great-West Lifeco's website.